 One acronym you might have read about while researching customer data platforms is RFM.
 It stands for "Recency, Frequency, Monetary Value," and analyzing these data points can provide you with a fuller picture of your customer base.

-Keep reading to learn more about the purpose of an RFM analysis:
+Keep reading to learn more about the purpose of RFM models and how to conduct an RFM analysis.

 RFM is a strategy for analyzing and estimating the value of a customer, based on three data points: Recency (How recently did the customer make a purchase?), Frequency (How often do they purchase), and Monetary Value (How much do they spend?).

-These three factors can be used to reasonably predict how likely (or unlikely) it is that a customer will re-purchase from a company.
+These three factors of the RFM model can be used to reasonably predict how likely (or unlikely) it is that a customer will re-purchase from a company.

 What is RFM analysis?